Llamacha/IWSLT2023_Quechua_data/README.md

 ## Parallel data

 This corpus is a small fraction of the Siminchik corpus [(Cardenas et al., 2018)](http://lrec-conf.org/workshops/lrec2018/W14/pdf/book_of_proceedings.pdf#page=28) translated into Spanish.
-It comprises 1 hour, 40 minutes of clean speech in Quechua, translated into Spanish (quy_esp_clean).
+It comprises 1 hour, 40 minutes of clean speech in Quechua, translated into Spanish (que_spa_clean).
 This version contains a validation and test data set.

 ## Additional Audio data